-Dangerous Drug Reactions
+Dangerous Drug Claims

-Dangerous Reactions to Prescription Drugs
+Dangerous Reactions and Illnesses from Prescription Drugs

 We entrust our doctors with our health and have faith that the medications they prescribe will be safe and effective.
 Even so, adverse drug events (ADEs) account for more than 3.5 million physician office visits and 1 million emergency department visits each year.
 Reactions and illnesses are not uncommon, and we invite those who were harmed to contact a dangerous drug lawyer at our firm to learn their options.

-About Dangerous Drug Reactions
+About Prescription Drug Reactions

 Medication mishaps can occur anywhere in the distribution system, from prescribing, repackaging, dispensing and administering to monitoring.
 Common causes of these errors include poor communication, ambiguities in product names, directions for use, medical abbreviations or writing, insufficient procedures or techniques and patient misuse from a poor understanding of directions.